imaddde867/ClearBox/clearbox/README.md

 ## 📊 Data Architecture & Documentation

-As a Big Data Engineering project, ClearBox maintains comprehensive documentation of its data architecture:
+As a Big Data Engineering project, ClearBox maintains comprehensive documentation of its data architecture, crucial for understanding its robust design and data handling:

+### Database Schema
-- **Database Schema** - Detailed in `docs/database_schema.md` with a visual representation in `docs/database.png`, this document outlines our relational data model with tables for Users, Conversations, Messages, Contacts, and Notifications that support the messaging and user management functionality.
-The schema includes entity relationships, security considerations, and field descriptions.
+Detailed in `docs/database_schema.md` with a visual representation in `docs/database.png`, our relational data model is built around six core tables:
+- **Users**: Manages user identification, authentication (securely hashed passwords), profile customization (avatar, bio), and status tracking.
+- **Conversations**: Distinguishes between 1-on-1 and group chats, tracking ownership and timestamps.
+- **Conversation Members**: Links users to conversations, defining roles and nicknames within specific chats.
+- **Messages**: Stores message content, sender, conversation, read status, and encryption flag.
+- **User Contacts**: Manages contact relationships between users, including nicknames and status.
+- **Notifications**: Handles various notification types, recipients, content, and read status, linking to relevant entities.

+**Security Considerations**: Passwords are securely hashed, message content can be encrypted, database connections use TLS/SSL, and parameterized statements prevent SQL injection.

+### System Architecture
-- **System Architecture** - Documented in `docs/system_architecture_diagram.md` with a visual representation in `docs/diagram.png`, this provides a complete overview of the system's layered architecture:
+Documented in `docs/system_architecture_diagram.md` with a visual representation in `docs/diagram.png`, the system employs a layered architecture to ensure scalability, security, and real-time communication:
-  - Client Layer (web browsers)
-  - Presentation Layer (React frontend)
-  - Application Layer (FastAPI backend)
+- **Client Layer**: Web browsers and mobile devices accessing the application.
+- **Presentation Layer**: Nginx server for HTTPS, static file serving, and API request routing.
+- **Application Layer**:
+  - **Frontend**: React application handling UI, authentication, messaging, and notifications.
+  - **Backend**: FastAPI Python application managing API routes for authentication, messages, and user management.
-  - Messaging Layer (MQTT broker for real-time communication)
+- **Messaging Layer**: Mosquitto MQTT broker for real-time message delivery, presence updates, and typing indicators.
-  - Data Layer (Database storage)

-  The documentation includes detailed data flow descriptions showing how user requests are processed through the system layers, authentication mechanisms, and real-time messaging handling.
+- **Data Layer**: PostgreSQL database for persistent storage of user data, messages, conversations, and metadata.

+**Data Flow**: User requests are routed via Nginx.
+Authentication generates JWT tokens for secure API access.
+Messages are encrypted, stored in the database, and delivered in real-time via MQTT to online recipients, or queued for offline delivery.
+Users fetch new messages and receive real-time updates upon coming online.

 These documents are essential for understanding the data engineering aspects of ClearBox, including data storage, retrieval patterns, and system interactions.